7frank/ai-ui-playground/tools/code-jeeves/README.md

 ```

-> You will have to monotir your usage manually as there are no official endpoints for that as of now:
+> You will have to monitor your usage manually as there are no official endpoints for that as of now:
 > go to https://platform.openai.com/usage and login

 # todo